-Mrs. Nancy Bellas, R.N. (nancybellas@kings.edu) Andre Hall, 72 West North Street Telephone: (570) 208-5852

-Fax: (570) 208-8394
+Mrs. Nancy Bellas, R.N. (nancybellas@kings.edu) Andre Hall, 72 West North Street Telephone: (570) 208-5852 Fax: (570) 208-8394

 The King's College Student Health Center is committed to providing compassionate care and support to promote the health and welfare of every patient.
-Its mission is accomplished by giving sensitive care to the whole person.
+This mission is accomplished by giving sensitive care to the whole person.
 The health center focuses on the acute care of the medical condition with integration of the physical, psychosocial, and spiritual needs of the person.
 The center affirms the importance of the patient in the health care decision-making process.
 We are aware that a student's health is critical to their success and work diligently and collaboratively with other departments to assure their overall well-being.

 As emerging adults, learning self-care is a critical part of our students' health and wellness experience.
-For many, this is the first time that their parent or guardian is not present when your student feels sick or overwhelmed.
+For many students, this is the first time that their parent or guardian is not present when they feel sick or overwhelmed.
 Our providers are here to care for our students when their parent or guardian is not in-house so letting go is just a little easier.
 Student health is our passion.

-The student health center is staffed by a full-time registered nurse and physician assistant director and is open from 8:30 a.m. to 4:30 p.m., Monday through Friday during the academic year for walk-in service.
-Additional provider hours are available by a physician or one of our physician assistants at specified hours each day in addition to walk-in services all day.
+The student health center is staffed by a full-time registered nurse and physician assistant director and is open from 8:30 a.m. to 4:30 p.m., Monday through Friday during the academic year.
+Visits will occur BY APPOINTMENT ONLY by calling the Student Health Center.
+A phone triage will occur and students will be scheduled for a face-to-face or telehealth visit depending on the circumstance.
+No walk-ins will be permitted.
 Services include evaluation and treatment of illness or injury, point of care testing for mono, strep, flu A and B, and urinalysis, select prescription and over the counter medications, nebulizer treatments on site, medical equipment loan program for crutches, nebulizer, humidifier, and heating pads, allergy injections per policy, tuberculosis testing, weight monitoring, and BP checks.
 Patient education is emphasized, and sincere effort is put forth to deliver as much care as possible in the health center to avoid unnecessary emergency room or urgent care visits.
-We provide convenient and frequent follow-up visits, re-evaluation when patients are not better, and phone and in-person monitoring by health center professionals.
-We check on patients via phone, text, and keep open communication with parents with patient approval.
+We provide convenient and frequent follow-up visits, re-evaluation when patients are not better, and phone, in-person, and telehealth monitoring by health center professionals.
 We are an adjunct to the counseling center and are available to see patients with acute anxiety and panic attacks.
 Proper referral to outside providers is made when needed and every effort to find providers in network with the student's outside insurance is made.
-Security provides transportation to and from the student health center as well as for outside appointments all in an effort to make services easily accessible for the patient.
 The student health clinicians and campus wide Wellness Committee provide outreach, consultation, and educational programs, activities and events for students, faculty and staff.

 Any full-time student seeking treatment in the student health center must have a completed health history and physical examination on file (performed within one year of the date of initial matriculation at the college) prior to consultation or being seen by a student health center provider.
 To assure timely care of our students, however, we will provide a one-time professional courtesy sick visit or injury assessment for students who do not have the requirements on file until they are able to get the proper outside care.
+Any student can contact the Student Health Center for guidance on any health-related matter at any time.